PORTO RUNNING TOURS

 Photos - source: Porto Desaparecido

-Various reasons were given for replacing the trams with diesel buses and electric trolleybuses.
-The local political power in the city in the late 1960's thought that buses would serve the city better than trams, being more flexible and able to cover the rapidly expanding urban area, without any the building and maintaining costs of a heavy infrastructure.
-The increased popularity of the motor car in Portugal also created an environment in which trams were seen generally as archaic.
-During the 1970's, part of the electric trams' infrastructure was dismantled and a large number of trams were sold to museums worldwide.
+The local political power in the city decided that buses would serve the city better than trams, being more flexible and able to cover the rapidly expanding urban area, without any the building and maintaining costs of a heavy infrastructure.

 Picture